blue-luke/cka-crash-course/exercises/14-troubleshooting-app/instructions.md

 > **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Troubleshooting a Deployment"](https://learning.oreilly.com/scenarios/cka-prep-troubleshooting/9781492099192/).

+Ex1:
+Completed the above with guidance.
+The solution was elementary, just changing the selector.
+I actually stumbled on an unrelated thing - I was using the service ip rather than the node ip to ping the deployment.
+This is a silly mistake.
+I also didn't create the objects in the correct namespace.
+Another silly mistake

 ## Fixing the issue in namepace "gemini"

 1. Create a new namespace named `gemini`.